5 places to eat with your pup for every meal in York, Lancaster and Chester counties

 If you can’t stand to be away from your dog for too long, we understand.

-We’ve put together a short list of the best places to eat with your dog in York, Chester and Lancaster counties – for every meal.
+We’ve put together a short list of places to eat with your dog in York, Chester and Lancaster counties – for every meal.
 Now you’ll never have to say goodbye.

 For breakfast: